thien94/orb_slam3_ros_wrapper/README.md

   - Easy to update [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3#orb-slam3) indepedently.
   - Easy to replace different variants that are not built for ROS.
 - **Cons**:
+  - Dependent on the exposed APIs from ORB-SLAM3.
   - Development involves more steps (1.
 Make changes in ORB-SLAM3 library -> 2.
 Build ORB-SLAM3 -> 3.
 Change the roswrapper if necessary -> 4.
 Test).
   - Might break when dependencies or upstream changes.